The Conception

 As a result, many people feel hesitant or even unsafe discussing politics, often putting up barriers when faced with differing viewpoints.
 This is particularly felt in underrepresented groups, who more frequently feel their voices are not heard and may feel intimidated in discussing political issues to those from different communities.

-The Tearoom:
+The Tearooms

 The “Democracy Tearoom” project seeks to create a welcoming and inclusive space where people from diverse backgrounds can come together to discuss political topics.
 Within this environment, respectful disagreement is encouraged and conversations are thoughtfully facilitated by Global Shapers.
 The workshops aim to build participants’ confidence in engaging with political discussions, while fostering meaningful exchanges about how personal experiences shape individual viewpoints.